MGQ-EX/Paradox/EX Readme.txt

   # Using MGQ EX Rename Functions (Useful With EX 0.5g And Above)
   #---------------------------------------------------------------------------

     1 - Load Up A Game And Do This:
-	2 – Go To Pocket Castle 1F South (If Already There Leave Then Return So RPG Maker Refeshes The Map) 3 – By The Large Door In The Center To The left Is A New Sparkly Scroll 4 – MGQ_EX Extra Menu, Select Rename Actors
+    2 - Go To Pocket Castle 1F South (If Already There Leave Then Return So RPG Maker Refreshes The Map)
+    3 - By The Large Door In The Center To The left Is A New Sparkly Scroll 4 - MGQ_EX Extra Menu, Select Rename Actors
-		Rename Active Party			Rename An Actor In Your Current Party Clean Up Actors				Restore Default Actor Names Restore All Default Names		All Actors Will Be Restored Using Defaults In EX Database Restore Active Party Name		Actor In Your Current Party Will Be Restored Using Defaults In EX Database Custom 'Actor List.txt'		All Actors Will Be Restored Using Names In 'Actor List.txt' 5 – Save your game
+        Rename Active Party
+               Rename An Actor In Your Current Party Clean Up Actors
+              Restore Default Actor Names
+        Restore All Default Names
+                All Actors Will Be Restored Using Defaults In EX Database Restore Active Party Name
+                Actor In Your Current Party Will Be Restored Using Defaults In EX Database
+        Custom 'Actor List.txt'
+               All Actors Will Be Restored Using Names In 'Actor List.txt' 5 - Save your game

     Note 1: 'Actor List.txt' Needs To Be In The Main Game Directory For "Custom 'Actor List.txt'" To Function.
     Note 2: This Currently Only Effects Menus, Plan To Expand This At A Later Date

-	This Can Also Be Used To Correct Names That Are Not Being Displayed Correctly Can Also Be Used To Fix 'display_use_item' Error As Correcting The Actor Names Will Make That Work As Originally Intended.
+    This Can Also Be Used To Correct Names That Are Not Being Displayed Correctly.
+    Can Also Be Used To Fix 'display_use_item' Error As Correcting The Actor Names Will Make That Work As Originally Intended.

   #---------------------------------------------------------------------------
   # Translators Update Patch In EX
   #---------------------------------------------------------------------------

     If any of the following files are found on startup rv1 = "DatabaseTextEnglish_Update.rvupd"
     rv2 = "DialoguesEnglish_Update.rvupd"
     rv3 = "ScriptTextEnglish_Update.rvupd"
     Note: English is an example, current language set will be used

-	Game will sync matching entries with new values and update corisponding rvtext file However will not append new entries (ones not already in rvtext file) This feature is new and well new;  Backup rvtext file before using rvupd is a plain txt file formatted similar to:
+    Game will sync matching entries with new values and update coresponding rvtext file.
+    However will not append new entries (ones not already in rvtext file) This feature is new and well new;  Backup rvtext file before using rvupd is a plain txt file formatted similar to:

 # File: DatabaseTextEnglish_Update.rvupd
 # Thanks to: Fanservicefan For Translations